 This calculation policy has been written in line with the programmes of study taken from the revised National Curriculum for Mathematics (2014).
 It provides guidance on appropriate calculation methods and progression.

 The aims of the policy are to ensure:

 - consistency and progression in our approach to calculation

 - children develop an efficient, reliable, formal written method of calculation for all operations

 - children can use these methods accurately with confidence and understanding

-As a school, we have purchased a new scheme called ‘Read Write Inc Spelling’, an educational company which produce a number of literacy resources including a phonics programme.
-Every child from Grade 2-6 in the school will be using the spelling programme.
+As a school, we have purchased a new scheme called ‘Read Write Inc Spelling’, an educational company which produces a number of literacy resources including a phonics programme.
+Every child from Grades 2-6 in the school will be using the spelling programme.